monsterlimo/gpconnect/index.md

 GP Connect aims to support better clinical care by opening up information and data held within GP practice IT systems for use across health and social care.

-This GitHub repository contains all the technical resources you need to develop consuming applications or expose data using GP Connect provider APIs.
+This GitHub repository contains all the technical resources you need to connect using our FHIR&reg; APIs.
+For a high-level introduction, see the [Business overview](overview_business.html).
+For help on your development/deployment journey, follow the relevant pathway:

 <div class="row">
          <div class="col-lg-12">